Mossad Espionage in Damascus: In The Lion’s Den

 Following a brief period in Tel Aviv to complete the mission’s preparation, Cohen left for Europe.
 There, he took the SS Astoria, a ferry from Genoa to Beirut.
 During the trip, he met Majeed Sheikh el-Ard, a Syrian international entrepreneur well-known in Damascus.
 Once in Beirut, Majeed helped Kamil on the journey to Damascus, especially at the border crossing.
 Indeed, thanks to his acquaintance of the border post’s chief, Abu Khaldun, Tabeeth could pass it, avoiding the luggage check.

-In march 1963, a group of generals near the Ba’ath party staged a coup, seizing power.
+In March 1963, a group of generals near the Ba’ath party staged a coup, seizing power.
 Numerous people in Tabeeth’s network obtained relevant government charges.
-Among others, the military attaché he met in Buenos Aires, General Amin el-Hafez, was nominated Defence Ministry.
-The situation further improved when in July, el-Hafez’s achieved the presidency of the Revolutionary Council, the highest office in Syria.
+Among others, the military attaché he met in Buenos Aires, General Amin el-Hafez, was nominated for the Defence Ministry.
+The situation further improved when in July, el-Hafez achieved the presidency of the Revolutionary Council, the highest office in Syria.

 In January 1965, thanks to new soviet technologies, the Mukharabat identified in Tabeeth’s apartment the sources of the suspect signals and arrested him.
 Despite the hiring of the renowned lawyer Jacques Mercier and international mobilisation in favour of his liberation, the Syrian court sentenced him to death.
 The appeal for clemency signed by notorious personalities, such as Pope Paul VI and Bertrand Russell, rang hollow.
 On 18th May 1965, Eli Cohen was publicly hanged in Damascus.